apulbere/apulbere.github.io/_posts/2020-08-31-java-sealed-class.md

 ### Conclusion

 Without a doubt, starting with Java 15 we'll give more consideration to whatever a class should be open for extension or sealed upon creation.
-The decision relies on the purpose of the class, be it code reuse, modeling various types that exist in a domain or defending the integrity of an API.
+The decision relies on the purpose of the class, be it code reuse, modeling various types that exist in a domain, or defending the integrity of an API.

 #### Bibliography